tidymodels/parsnip/man/rmd/poisson_reg_glmnet.md

 - `mixture`: Proportion of Lasso Penalty (type: double, default: 1.0)

-A value of `mixture = 1` corresponds to a pure lasso model, while `mixture = 0` indicates ridge regression.

 The `penalty` parameter has no default and requires a single numeric value.
 For more details about this, and the `glmnet` model in general, see [glmnet-details].
+As for `mixture`:

+* `mixture = 1` specifies a pure lasso model,
+* `mixture = 0`  specifies a ridge regression model, and
+* `0 < mixture < 1` specifies an elastic net model, interpolating lasso and ridge.

 ## Translation from parsnip to the original package